 A free roaming bovine

-Though a domesticated breed of cattle, these taurus will act very much like their wild ancestors.
-The programme envisages having free-roaming, self-sufficient herbivore grazing in large herds (more than 150) across various rewilding sites in Europe in the next 20 years.
+Though a domesticated breed of cattle, the Tauros will act very much like its wild ancestors.
+The programme envisages having these free-roaming, self-sufficient herbivores grazing in large herds (more than 150) across various rewilding sites in Europe in the next 20 years.
 They have the ability to defend themselves from predation by carnivores such as wolves and bears, but some will inevitably be preyed upon by wild carnivores thereby restoring natural food chains.